What is the Advantage and Disadvantage of wholesale glass beer mugs

 5. Environmental Factors & Recycling

-Although glass may take more energy to produce and ship, it is 100% recyclable meaning that each time glass is recycled, the resulting product has no loss of quality.
-Glass can also be reused as it can be washed and sterilized.
+Although glass may take more energy to produce and ship, it is 100% recyclable, meaning that each time glass is recycled, the resulting product has no loss of quality.
+Glass can also be reused, as it can be washed and sterilized.
 Most plastic can be recycled, but it can degrade with each cycle.
 This means that when you recycle a plastic bottle, it typically is not used to make another bottle and instead is used for synthetic clothing or carpets.
-This process is often called “downcycling.”
+This process is often called "downcycling."

-The environmental effects of glass and plastic are not clear cut.
-Glass makes up 5% of the garbage in the U.S, meaning that even though it is recyclable it often finds its way to the landfill anyway.
+The environmental effects of glass and plastic are not clear-cut.
+Glass makes up 5% of the garbage in the U.S., meaning that even though it is recyclable, it often finds its way to the landfill anyway.
 Producing a single-use glass vs plastic container has a larger environmental impact due to the energy required.
-However, even though glass is long-lasting it is made from natural material.
+However, even though glass is long-lasting, it is made from natural material.
 While plastic is relatively new compared to glass, plastic makes up 20% of garbage in landfills.

 6. Does Glass vs Plastic Impact my Health?

-Glass is non-toxic, free from potentially harmful chemicals and generally not associated with a negative impact to your health.
+Glass is non-toxic, free from potentially harmful chemicals, and generally not associated with a negative impact on your health.
 It is less porous than plastic.
 It also has a high resistance to leeching into your product even when contained for long periods of time.
 Organic or all-natural products may want to consider glass products as public knowledge increases of bisphenol A (BPA) and other potentially hazardous chemicals in plastics.

 However, most plastics do not contain BPA.
-Plastic gets a bad reputation for its toxicity and tendency to leech into products.
-When used incorrectly, plastics can leech possibly harmful chemicals into your product.
+Plastic gets a bad reputation for its toxicity and tendency to leach into products.
+When used incorrectly, plastics can leach possibly harmful chemicals into your product.
 Improper or extreme storage conditions can accelerate this process.
 Taking precautions to ensure that your plastic container suits your product and its use can ensure that using plastic is a safe alternative to glass.

 7. What's Going Inside & How it will Be Used